 If your company is responsible for preparing the agreement, a construction contract checklist helps ensure that the terms and conditions are complete and in accordance to the way you do business.
 Your clients, especially if they’re larger companies or government entities, may be responsible for preparing these formal arrangements.
 A construction contract review checklist helps you make sure that your concerns are properly addressed with your clientele before the work starts.

 How Can Technology Help?

 Paper contracts are susceptible to loss and physical destruction.
 A construction contract template PDF can be backed up and stored remotely, while remaining easily accessible to put together multiple agreements quickly.
-An electronic platform like Fluix provides a powerful way for multiple persons to access documents on their mobile devices in a process that is efficient, streamlined, comprehensive and consistent.
+Construction document management system provides a powerful way for multiple persons to access documents on their mobile devices in a process that is efficient, streamlined, comprehensive and consistent.

 Construction principals who are responsible for making contractual representations and certifications can be notified when a contract is ready for review, signature and submission.
 The Fluix platform can help you work better by generating checklists and templates for agreements with subcontractors, clients and other third parties as necessary.
 With no need for special programming or operating systems, Fluix helps you generate, manage and maintain contracts.
 Check out our free, no-obligation trial for better contracting today.

 Manage Contracts Faster & Easier

 - Ensure legal protection for all parties involved